 Weronika returned to agenting in August 2018, after years in the non-profit realm (2013-2018), having spent some years in book publishing during her undergrad (2010-2012); during this time, she built a list of award-winning novelists and authors.
 The Janczuk Literary Agency was formed to maximize non-profit experience and make space for a broad, eclectic list.

-Born to Polish parents in Canada, Weronika now lives in NYC.
+Born to Polish parents in Canada, Weronika now lives in the Twin Cities.
 She completed a self-designed B.A. in the philosophy of the human person at NYU in 2013.

 During my first tenure as an agent (2010-2012), prior to an unexpected departure from the industry, my sold book highlights included:

 - debut Miserere: An Autumn Tale by Teresa Frohock (Night Shade, 2011), which received a starred review in the Library Journal ★, and was its Science Fiction/Fantasy (SF/F) debut of the month;

 - Hypertension and You by international hypertension expert Samuel Mann, MD (Rowman & Littlefield, 2012);

 - an anthology of legends from the highway, Trucker Ghost Stories, edited by Annie Wilder (Tor/Macmillan, 2012);